Reading Smart Meters: IR, D0 & SML Explained Simply

 For real-time transmission: yes.
 Alternatively, repeaters can help.

-Why am I not getting any values?
+Why am I not getting any readings?

 Possible reasons:

-- Interface not enabled ("INF" set to "on")
+- Interface not activated ("INF" on "on")

-- Read head incorrectly positioned
+- Reading head incorrectly positioned

-- Wi-Fi signal too weak
+- WLAN signal too weak

 Is my electricity meter compatible?

-You can easily check that here .
+You can easily check this here.

 Conclusion